Can an Indiana OWI Affect My Child Custody Case?

 Ongoing Alcohol or Drug Abuse

-Even when children are not present in a vehicle during an Indiana OWI stop, the subsequent arrest and possible conviction could call parental fitness into question.
-If the other parent complains about the person’s alcohol and drug abuse or addiction, then a criminal record often requires the court to take the allegations seriously.
+Even if children were not in the vehicle during your Indiana OWI stop, the arrest and subsequent conviction could raise concerns regarding your parental fitness.
+If the other parent uses your alcohol or drug abuse as a basis for questioning your ability to care for the children, the court may take these concerns seriously.

 Here are three take aways from the Indiana supreme court cell phone case.Read more here.